thatstoasty/gojo/README.md

         ),
     )

     # Create a string from the builder by writing bytes to it.
+In this case, we throw away the Result response and don't check if has an error.
     builder = StringBuilder()
     _ = builder.write(Bytes("Hello"))
     _ = builder.write_byte(32)